maeintech/Fine-Tuning-SVMs/README.md

 - Jupyter Notebook
 - The following Python libraries: `scikit-learn`, `matplotlib`, `numpy`, `pandas`

+## Running the Tutorial

+1. Open the **Support_Vector_Machines_Tutorial.ipynb** file in Jupyter Notebook
+2. Follow the step-by-step guide in the notebook to run the practical examples and explore the impact of hyperparameters and feature scaling on SVM performance.

 ### Installation

 If you don't have the necessary libraries installed, you can install them using pip: